Southampton-RSG-Training/shell-novice/_episodes/06-find.md

 ### Finding files that contain text

-You can guess someone's age by how they talk about search: young people use "Google" as a verb, while crusty old Bash programmers use "grep".
+You can guess someone's computer literacy by how they talk about search: most people use "Google" as a verb, while Bash programmers use "grep".
 The word is a contraction of "global/regular expression/print", a common sequence of operations in early Unix text editors.
 It is also the name of a very useful command-line program.